mkristian/rails-resty-gwt/README.md

 now you can scaffold a model

-`rmvn rails generate scaffold user name:string`
+`rails generate scaffold user name:string`

 this creates a rails like structure within the GWT _client_ package: